Women in CBT

 Susan Bögels, PhD

-Founder of UvA minds, an academic center for the treatment of children with psychopathology and their parents, and (young) adults.
+She is also the Founder of UvA minds, an academic center for the treatment of children with psychopathology and their parents, and (young) adults.

-Teacher and trainer of mindfulness at the Center of Mindfulness in Amsterdam.
+She is also a teacher and trainer of mindfulness at the Center of Mindfulness in Amsterdam.

 Interview partner: Kim de Jong.